oktadev/okta-blog/_source/_posts/2019-09-26-get-started-elk-stack.md

 layout: blog_post
 title: "Get Started with the ELK Stack"
 author: jimena-garbarino
-description: "Learn how to monitor your microservices architecture with the Elastic Stack (Formerly ELK Stack)"
+description: "Learn how to monitor your microservices architecture with the Elastic Stack (formerly ELK Stack)."
 tags: [security, oauth2, monitoring, microservices, elk]
 tweets:
 - "Curious about how to monitor your Java microservices architecture?
 Learn about the Elastic Stack."